carvel-dev/carvel-community/proposals/imgpkg/003-copy-bundles-with-rename/Readme.md

 Parameters:

-- `image` string with the Registry + Repository + SHA of the OCI Image
+- `image` string with the Full Qualified Image Reference
 - `tag` string with the tag to check

 Return: